Mounting a TV Above a Fireplace: The Heated Debate

 While there are certainly some potential drawbacks to consider, if you follow our recommendations and choose the right technology with proper installation conditions, you can enjoy the benefits of both entertainment features.
 To make this final decision for yourself always refer to, and follow the advice of, your fireplace and television’s manufacturer’s manual and recommendations.

 Acucraft’s Cool-Touch cooling system works by drawing in air from the surrounding environment and funneling it into the firebox to power combustion.
 The system simultaneously draws air from between the glass panels, which then reduces the surface temperature.
 This all happens in combination with the fireplace’s ventilation, all of which help to make the unit safe to the touch, expelling excess warmth either outside or comfortably into the room.

-Acucraft can integrate this technology into any of our custom gas fireplaces, and it is automatically included with BLAZE linear and Signature Series units.
+Acucraft can integrate this technology into any of our custom gas fireplaces, and it is automatically included with Signature Series units.
 Our Cool-Touch tech is a must-have for homeowners looking to install TVs above the fireplace.

 2. Cables And Outlines Are Already Available

 Many homes already have wiring in place for this project.
 If you already have this aspect set up in your space, you have nothing to worry about when it comes to installing your TV.

 Pre-wiring is fairly common, but even if your home doesn’t have it, it’s not hard to put it in place.
 Entertainment areas are frequently pre-wired with electrical, HDMI, and coax, and wire tracking options are available to keep those ugly cords out of sight.